browserengineering/book/book/http.md

 ...

 A web browser displays information identified by a URL.
-And the first step is to use that URL to connect to download that information from a server somewhere on the Internet.
+And the first step is to use that URL to connect to and download that information from a server somewhere on the Internet.

 Connecting to a server
 ======================

 To display a web page, the browser first needs to get a copy of it.
-So, it asks the OS to put it in touch with a *server* somewhere on the internet; the URL for the web page tells it the server's *host name*.
-The OS then talks to a *DNS server* which converts[^5] a host name like `example.org` into an *IP address* like `93.184.216.34`.[^6] Then the OS decides which hardware is best for communicating with that IP address (say, wireless or wired) using what is called a *routing table*, and then uses device drivers to sends signals over a wire or over the air.[^7] Those signals are picked up and transmitted by a series of *routers*[^8] which each choose the best direction to send your message so that it eventuall gets to that IP address.[^9] Eventually the message reaches the server, and a connection is created.
+So, it asks the OS to put it in touch with a *server* somewhere on the internet; the first part of the web page's URL (before the first `/`) tells it the server's *host name*.
+The OS then talks to a *DNS server* which converts[^5] a host name like `example.org` into an *IP address* like `93.184.216.34`.[^6] Then the OS decides which hardware is best for communicating with that IP address (say, wireless or wired) using what is called a *routing table*, and then uses device drivers to sends signals over a wire or over the air.[^7] Those signals are picked up and transmitted by a series of *routers*[^8] which each choose the best direction to send your message so that it eventually gets to that IP address.[^9] When the message reaches the server, a connection is created.
 Anyway, the point of this is that the browser tells the OS, “Hey, put me in touch with `example.org`”, and it does.

 On many systems, you can set up this kind of connection using the `telnet` program, like this:^[The "80" is the port, discussed below.]